slgrobotics/robots_bringup/Docs/Ubuntu-RPi/UbuntuRealTime.md

 **P.S.** I moved the SD card to the RPi5 on Plucky, and it worked well.
 NVM SSD is still in place, the OS [boots](https://github.com/slgrobotics/robots_bringup/blob/main/Docs/Ubuntu-RPi/NVM-SSD.md#booting-from-an-sd-card-with-nvm-drive-present) off the SD card.

-So, the RT image is usable for my robots - with some elbow grease applied.
+So, the RT image is usable for all my robots - with some elbow grease applied.

 I have 56% of 16GB SD card used (81% after additional packages were installed for Plucky robot).